lostintransaction/lostintransaction.github.io/_src/posts/2014-03-07-verifying-andreas-s-dorian-nakamoto-fundraiser-message.md

 Other than Andreas himself, there's only one other person that is vouching for the key.

-  [andreaskey]: http://pgp.mit.edu/pks/lookup?op=vindex&search=0x339B0210B1632E74 "Andreas Antonopoulos public key signatures"

-3. Luckily, Andreas anticipated this issue, and [issued a statement on YouTube][youtube].
+3. Luckily, Andreas anticipated this issue, and [issued a statement on YouTube][youtube], confirming his key.
 That confirms it!
 Now we are assured that the message is authentic.

+[andreaskey]: http://pgp.mit.edu/pks/lookup?op=vindex&search=0x339B0210B1632E74 "Andreas Antonopoulos public key signatures"
 [youtube]: http://www.youtube.com/watch?v=JCF1u1Wqfv0 "Andreas PGP key YouTube video"